omegaui/desktop_split_pane/README.md

 - Auto resize on app window resize
 - Customize Separator Thickness and Color
 - States are public to support explicit widget rebuilds (just call `rebuild()` on state)
+- You can now remove and add widgets during runtime without needing a hot restart.
+- This property is very useful for showing side panes and hiding them later.
+- `onResize(widths/heights)` function added to listen to resize events.

 ## Getting started